Jessica Trisko Darden on Reframing Gender and Political Violence

 War can shake up traditional gender dynamics, or it can reinforce the status quo.
 In times of conflict, gender can also be a potent source of propaganda.
 In this episode of On Target, host Zuri Linetsky is joined by Jessica Trisko Darden, an expert on the relationship between international development, gender, and political violence.
 Jessica helps us debunk and reconsider the many myths and stereotypes that influence how we think about women fighters in the ongoing war in Ukraine and other conflicts.

-Jessica Trisko Darden is an assistant professor of political science at Virginia Commonwealth University and a nonresident fellow at the Eurasia Group Foundation.
+Jessica Trisko Darden is an assistant professor of political science at Virginia Commonwealth University and a former nonresident fellow at the Institute for Global Affairs.
 Jessica is also the author and co-author of several books, including Aiding and Abetting: US Foreign Assistance and State Violence (2019).

 Zuri Linetsky

-Zuri Linetsky is a research fellow at EGF, whose research focuses on US grand strategy in Asia and US security sector assistance.
+Zuri Linetsky is a research fellow at IGA, whose research focuses on US grand strategy in Asia and US security sector assistance.

 Reading List